Compare · 6 min read

 | Pricing | From ~$79/mo (Matterport subscription) | Per-property fee (varies by plan) |

-| Hardware required | Pro camera recommended for best results (~$3,000+) | No — any smartphone |
+| Hardware required | Pro camera recommended for best results (~$3,000+) | No: any smartphone |

-What Matterport does well
+Measure your floor plan →What Matterport does well

 Matterport is the dominant platform for real estate virtual tours.
 The output -- an immersive 3D walkthrough with a schematic floor plan -- has become a standard deliverable for listing agents and property managers.
 Buyers can navigate the interior, measure rooms, and understand the layout without being present.